eisenhoweroallesma/eisenhoweroallesma.github.io/essays/ai-impact:-industry-evolution.md

 ### II.
 Personal Experience with AI:
 I have used AI in class this semester in the following areas:

-  1. Experience WODs e.g. E18: At the beginning of the semester, I did not use ChatGPT because I had knowledge from previous classes that I used to do in these WODs.
-But as soon as the assignments got harder, it was difficult for me to understand my mistakes and I had to use ChatGPT.
-I used no other than ChatGPT because that is the only AI website that I know of.
+  1. Experience WODs e.g. E18: At the beginning of the semester, I didn't use any AI or open-source intelligence websites because I already knew how to do some of the WODs from previous classes.
-Initially, I did not use ChatGPT atbecause I had done these assignments previously in previous classes.
 But as soon as the assignments got harder, it was difficult for me to understand my mistakes, and I had to use ChatGPT.
-My only experience with AI is through ChatGPT since it's the only AI website I know.
-  2. In-class Practice WODs
+I've only used ChatGPT throughout the whole semester.

+  2. In-class Practice WODs: I used ChatGPT for some in-class practice WODs, but there were some that I didn't have to because there were assignments that were very similar to the WODs.
+I took this opportunity as an advantage to prepare what to expect for the real WODs on the upcoming day.

-  3. In-class WODs
+  3. In-class WODs:

-  4. Essays
+  5. Essays

-  5. Final project
+  6. Final project

-  6. Learning a concept / tutorial
+  7. Learning a concept / tutorial

-  7. Answering a question in class or in Discord
+  8. Answering a question in class or in Discord

-  8. Asking or answering a smart-question
+  9. Asking or answering a smart-question

-  9. Coding example e.g. “give an example of using Underscore .pluck”
+  10. Coding example e.g. “give an example of using Underscore .pluck”

-  10. Explaining code
+  11. Explaining code

-  11. Writing code
+  12. Writing code

-  12. Documenting code
+  13. Documenting code

-  13. Quality assurance
+  14. Quality assurance

-  14. Other uses in ICS 314 not listed above
+  15. Other uses in ICS 314 not listed above

 ### III.
 Impact on Learning and Understanding: